Sifan Hassan: 2011–2012

 Hassan (right) at the 2012 Gouden Spike meeting held in Leiden, Netherlands.

+She got her first spikes and kit from Yke Schouwstra.
+After she moved to Eindhoven, she met Ton van Hoesel who coached her for two years.
+In Arnhem, Hassan became a member of the Papendal national training centre for top athletes.
+She received her Dutch citizenship in 2013.
 Affiliated with Eindhoven Atletiek, Hassan entered the Eindhoven half marathon in 2011 and won the race with a time of 77:10 minutes.
 She was also runner-up at two cross country races (Sylvestercross and Mol Lotto Cross Cup).
 She won those races in 2012, as well as the 3000 m at the Leiden Gouden Spike meet.

 2013–2014

 Hassan (left) with her silver medal for the 5,000 metres at the 2014 European Athletics Championships held in Zurich.
 She won her first European senior title at the event with a 1500 m victory.

 Hassan made her breakthrough in the 2013 season.
 She ran an 800 metres best of 2:00.86 minutes to win at the KBC Night of Athletics and took wins in the 1500 m at the Nijmegen Global Athletics and Golden Spike Ostrava meets.
 On the 2013 IAAF Diamond League circuit she was runner-up in the 1500 m at Athletissima with a personal best of 4:03.73 minutes and was third at the DN Galan 3000 m with a best of 8:32.53 minutes—this time ranked her the fourth-fastest runner in the world that year.

 Hassan became a Dutch citizen in November 2013, too late for competing at the 2013 World Championships, and the following month she made her first appearance for the Netherlands.
-At the 2013 European Cross Country Championships she won the gold medal in the under-23 category and helped the Dutch team to third in the rankings.
+At the 2013 European Cross Country Championships she won the gold medal in the under-23 category on a 6 km course in a time of 19:40 ahead of Amela Terzic and helped the Dutch team to third in the rankings.
 She also won the Warandeloop and Lotto Cross Cup Brussels races that winter.

 At the beginning of 2014 she ran a world-leading time of 8:45.32 minutes for the 3000 m at the Weltklasse in Karlsruhe, then broke the Dutch indoor record in the 1500 m with a time of 4:05.34 minutes at the Birmingham Indoor Grand Prix.
 She ran her first sub-4 minute 1500 m in finishing fifth at the Prefontaine Classic in a time of 3:59.38.
 On 5 July, Hassan won the 1500 m at the Paris Diamond League and set another new personal best of 3:57.00.
 She followed it by winning at the Glasgow Grand Prix, holding off Abeba Aregawi.
 At the 2014 European Championships, Hassan won gold in the 1500 m and silver in the 5000 m.
 She ended her season by winning at the 2014 IAAF Continental Cup.